-- The accused person agrees to change a specific behaviour • - A pledge is made to take action to remedy the current situation •
+You, as the accused person, agree to change a specific behaviour

+A pledge is made to take action to remedy the current situation

 The mediator transcribes what has been decided.
 This document is then signed by the Complainant, the accused person and the mediator.